dogestry/dogestry/Readme.md

 ```

 ### Server mode
-Dogestry can also be ran in server mode with the `-server` parameter; doing so can dramatically speed up image pull's when using `-pullhosts`.
+Dogestry can also be run in server mode with the `-server` parameter; doing so can dramatically speed up image pull's when using `-pullhosts`.

 To make use of server mode: